liquidctl/liquidctl/docs/nzxt-kraken-x3-devices.md

 *You should also consider monitoring your hardware temperatures and setting alerts for overheating components or pump failures.*

 With those out of the way, the pump speed can be configured to a fixed duty value or with a profile dependent on the liquid temperature.
-Fixed speeds can be set by specifying the desired channel – `fan` or `pump` – and duty.
+Fixed speeds can be set by specifying the channel `pump` and duty.

 ```